sofijacom/sofijacom.github.io/posts.md

 ---
 layout: page
 title: Blog
+description: &description "Expand your knowledge and stay informed with our engaging blog posts"
-excerpt: "Expand your knowledge and stay informed with our engaging blog posts"
+sub_title: "Expand your knowledge and stay informed with our engaging blog posts"
-header:
+image: '/assets/images/blog-page.jpg'
   actions:
     - label: "More Info"
       url: "https://unsplash.com"